cobusve/releaserepo/README.md

 # releaserepo

-This is work for v3.2
+This is more work for v3.2